 155. TRYPONOSOMIASIS

 However, despite their obvious medical necessity, the physiological functions of ABO blood group antigens remain a mystery only known to the maker of life itself.
 People with the common blood type O express neither the A nor B antigen, and they are perfectly healthy.
-Numerous connections have been made between particular ABO phenotypes and an increased susceptibility to disease attacks.
+Numerous connections have been made between particular ABO phenotypes and increased susceptibility to disease attacks.
 A typical example is the ABO phenotype has been linked with stomach ulcers